etashhh/etashhh/README.md

 👋 Hi, I’m @etashhh

-I'm a Web3 engineer, specializing primarily in backend development.
+I'm a software engineer, specializing primarily in backend development and data engineering.
 I work in Python, TypeScript, Rust, and Solidity.
-You can find me on Twitter at [@0xetash](https://twitter.com/0xetash).
+You can find me on Twitter at [@etashxyz](https://twitter.com/etashxyz).

 Let's connect!